mwbowers/mwbowers.github.io/manuals/configuration/configure-expo-website.md

 Monarch produced sites use the `appsettings.json` file to control some of the specific configuration values affecting the behavior of the ASNA.QSys.Expo libraries.

-While this document will refer to these configuration values in the `appseting.json` file, other configuration sources may be used as described in the [ASP.NET Core configuration documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration).
+While this document will refer to these configuration values in the `appseting.json` file, other configuration sources may be used as described in the [ASP.NET Core configuration documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration), with the notable exception of the `MonaJobConfig` [section](#monajobconfig).

 ## `appsettings.json` File